societe-generale/aikit/README.md

 # aikit
 Automatic Tool Kit for Machine Learning and Datascience.

-The optic is to provide tools to ease the repetitive part of the DataScientist job and so that he/she can focus on modelization.
+The objective is to provide tools to ease the repetitive part of the DataScientist job and so that he/she can focus on modelization.
 This package is still in alpha and more features will be added.
-Its mains features are :
+Its mains features are:
- * improved and new "scikit-learn like" transformers
+ * improved and new "scikit-learn like" transformers ;
- * GraphPipeline : an extension of sklearn Pipeline that handle more generic chain of tranformations
+ * GraphPipeline : an extension of sklearn Pipeline that handles more generic chains of tranformations ;
- * an AutoML to automatically search throught several transformers and models
+ * an AutoML to automatically search throught several transformers and models.

  Full documentation is available here: https://aikit.readthedocs.io/en/latest/